ctrlMarcio/feup-sope-proj2/README.md

 ## Compiling

 Run make in the root directory of the repository and the binary client and server files are placed inside a **bin** directory in the repository root.
+A symbolic link to each executable file is created in the **root** directory.

 ## Running